Leisha Hailey: Acting

 Hailey's television debut was in 1996 when she played a struggling musician on an episode of Boy Meets World.
 Her first major film role was in the 1997 movie All Over Me.

 From 2004 to 2009, she starred as Alice Pieszecki, a journalist, television, and radio show host, on The L Word.
 At the beginning of the series, Hailey's character identified as bisexual.
 By the end of the series, specifically in season 5, her character dated mostly women.
+In 2007, Hailey was voted #1 in the AfterEllen Hot 100 list compiled by AfterEllen.com.

 In September 2008, Showtime announced Hailey would star in The Farm, a "pilot presentation spinoff" of The L Word, to be written and produced by Ilene Chaiken, creator and executive producer of The L Word.
 It was announced in April 2009 that the show would not be picked up by Showtime.

 Hailey's award-winning indie film La Cucina premiered on Showtime in December 2009, where she plays a straight pregnant newlywed.

 Hailey has appeared in several Yoplait yogurt commercials as well as a BMW commercial.
 In April 2008, Hailey was named spokesperson for Olivia Cruises, a travel company which sells cruises and resort vacations marketed towards lesbian customers.

-She also stars in the psychological thriller Fertile Ground.
+In 2011, she starred in the psychological thriller Fertile Ground.
 In 2015, Hailey appeared in an episode of long-running The CW show Supernatural as Amelia Novak, the estranged wife of Jimmy Novak (human vessel of the angel Castiel, played by Misha Collins.)

-In 2007, Hailey was named the sexiest woman in the AfterEllen Hot 100 list compiled by AfterEllen.com.
+Writing

+In 2025, Hailey co-authored a memoir, So Gay for You: Friendship, Found Family, and the Show That Started It All, with her L Word co-star Kate Moennig.

 Personal life

+Hailey dated actress Kim Dickens from the age of 19 for ‘five nurturing and expansive years,’ up to 1996.

 Hailey dated k.d. lang for nearly five years until breaking up in 2001.
 She also had a relationship with Nina Garduno from 2004 to 2010.
-From 2011 to 2016, she was dating her bandmate Camila Grey.
+From 2011 to 2016, she dated her bandmate Camila Grey.
 In 2011, the couple were involved in a dispute with Southwest Airlines, after being ejected from a flight for arguing with a flight attendant who asked them to stop kissing.
-She is currently in a relationship with actress Kim Dickens.
+Hailey and Kim Dickens are currently in a relationship.